 Problems can arise because of “subcontractors doing shoddy work, or a lack of coordination between different subcontractors,” sometimes when workers complete tasks out of order, he adds.

 The average home inspection will cost you about $315.
-Inspections of condos and homes under 1,000 square feet can cost as little as $200 while inspecting homes over 2,000 square feet can cost $400 or more.
+Inspections of condos and homes under 1,000 square feet can cost as little as $200, while inspecting homes over 2,000 square feet can cost $400 or more.
 Nevertheless, an inspection can save you a lot of headache and hassle, not to mention money in repairs.

-5. If I’m dissatisfied with any conditions, can I back out of the contract?
+If I’m dissatisfied with any conditions, can I back out of the contract?

 Admittedly, this is a question you want to ask early in the process — and before you sign anything.

 In a real estate deal that doesn’t involve a new build purchase agreement, you can back out or renegotiate if, for instance, the house appraises for less than the sale price, or if the home inspection discovers significant problems.
 That’s not usually the case with a custom home construction — it’s extremely rare for a builder to reduce the price if the appraisal comes in low.
 The buyer is on the hook for the difference, which could mean more cash required to close the deal.

 Buyers also can terminate a deal throughout a contract period if they can’t secure adequate financing.
 In a resale transaction, buyers may be eligible to receive their earnest money back, but in a sales contract written by the builder, that might not be the case.